OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/basic_recording.rst

     recorder = SqliteRecorder(case_filename)
     p.driver.add_recorder(recorder)

-Create a Case Reader and Reading Data
+Creating a Case Reader and Reading Data
 -------------------------------------

 Once we run the optimization we can read the data from the file using a case reader.